WoffordCollege/assignment-4-andersonwr/README.md

                                      |
                                       - wofford (unit test code goes here)

-After you run `gradle build`, a new `build` directory will automatically be created.
+After you run `gradlew build`, a new `build` directory will automatically be created.
 This will contain all of the generated files (compiled class files, JAR files, reports, etc.).
 The most important things here are as follows:

 `build/reports/tests/index.html`
 : This file holds the results of all of the unit tests.